TomasBahnik/process_orchestration/standalone-main/readme_standalone.md

 ### Build

-` mvn clean compile assembly:single`
+`mvn clean compile assembly:single`

 ### Run

 `java -jar standalone-main-2.20.2-jar-with-dependencies.jar`

-`camel.watch.directory` property sets the directory where the routes can be modified or added
+`camel.watch.directory` JVM property sets the directory where the routes can be modified or added

-`temp` directory contains files with transactions.
-When one of these files is copied to `data` directory it is processed by `csv` route.

 Routes are loaded initially from `standalone-main-2.20.2-jar-with-dependencies.jar\META-INF\spring\camel-context.xml`

 ### How To

-Copy to `data` directory first `temp/terminal.csv` then `temp/transactions.csv`
+`temp` directory contains files with terminals and transactions. `csv` route expects two files - first the csv file with terminals and next csv file with transactions (the order is importtant).
+Processing starts just after receiving the second file with transaction.

+Terminals with transaction gaps are filtered and passed to JIRA processor to create incident with list of terminals

 #### Output